wp-plugins/inline-attachments/readme.txt

 If you have comments or questions, please go to the official plugin page: [www.nonverbla.de/blog/wordpress-plugin-inline-attachments](http://www.nonverbla.de/blog/wordpress-plugin-inline-attachments/)

+**Please rate the plugin and post comments, if anything doesn't work as expected. ––>**

 == Installation ==

 1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the extracted folder to the `/wp-content/plugins/` directory